-6
+Figure 6 – Example of a picture partitioned into 28 subpictures

 Partitioning of the CTUs using a tree structure

 In HEVC, a CTU is split into Cus by using a quaternary-tree structure denoted as coding tree to adapt to various local characteristics.
 The decision whether to code a picture area using inter-picture (temporal) or intra-picture (spatial) prediction is made at the leaf CU level.
 Each leaf CU can be further split into one, two or four Pus according to the PU splitting type.
 Inside one PU, the same prediction process is applied and the relevant information is transmitted to the decoder on a PU basis.
 After obtaining the residual block by applying the prediction process based on the PU splitting type, a leaf CU can be partitioned into transform units (Tus) according to another quaternary-tree structure similar to the coding tree for the CU.
 One of key feature of the HEVC structure is that it has the multiple partition conceptions including CU, PU, and TU.